Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 	2. Enter your Token Name, Token Description, Token Symbol (ticker), Icon Link, Decimals, Website URL and any other URLs you would like to associate with your new token.
 		1. If this is just a fun or throwaway token for testing, then you can fill out whatever you want for this information.
 Furthermore, you can always update your token’s metadata later as long as the URL where you publish it remains active.
 		2. However, if you think you might like for your token to achieve the highest-possible level of trust and acceptance in the community, then you should read the [listing standards at otr.cash](https://otr.cash/docs/list/) before proceeding further.
 		3. The Icon Link is a URL to the image that will represent your token in wallets, block explorers and other apps across the BCH ecosystem.
 If you can, use an SVG.
 AVIF, WebP and PNG are also acceptable.
-If you choose a format other than SVG, be be sure the image is exactly 400px x 400px.
+If you choose a format other than SVG, be sure the image is exactly 400px x 400px.
 Transparency is supported.
 			1. It is recommended to host your Icon on IPFS to ensure it is always available.
 [Nft.storage](https://nft.storage/) is an easy, free way to do that.
 You can also patronize [mainnet\_pat’s](https://twitter.com/mainnet_pat) IPFS pinning service, which currently costs 0.0025 BCH (about USD$0.60 at the time of publication).
-			2. Once uploaded, you can copy the CID (“Content Identifier”) from [nft.storage](https://nft.storage/files/) and create a URL that starts with `https://ipfs.io/ipfs/` and ands with the CID.
+			2. Once uploaded, copy the CID (“Content Identifier”) from [nft.storage](https://nft.storage/files/).
+Now create a URL that starts with `https://ipfs.io/ipfs/` and ends with the CID.
 If your Icon comes up, you were successful.
 For example, here is the one for the [XRBF token icon](https://ipfs.io/ipfs/bafkreiax4h2evyf4g7iuu6kuqkxwez4kvduxayngj5vxmvgrekipevptl4).
 			3. Under Actions on [nft.storage](https://nft.storage/files/) , click “Copy IPFS URL”.
 This is the URL that you will paste into the the BCMR Generator Tool for the Icon Link field.
 			4. If you don’t need your new token to be highly trusted by the community, you can host the image on your own domain or a GitHub gist.
 	3. Click “Download BCMR JSON File”.
 Don’t worry, you can always update this data later.
 The metadata file will download to your computer.